rakhimov/scram/doc/monte_carlo_simulations.rst

 #.
 Definitions and parameters for various distributions. *Not Supported Yet*

-    * May be specified by a user in a probability input file.
+    * May be specified by a user in an input file.
-    * Distributions to be supported:
+    * Distributions:

+        - Uniform
+        - Triangular
+        - Piecewise Linear
+        - Histogram
+        - Discrete
         - Normal
-        - Triangular
         - Log-Normal
-        - Uniform
         - Poisson
-        - Binomial [not implemented]
+        - Binomial
-        - Discrete/Histogram [no implemented]
-        - Piecewise Linear Distribution [no implemented]
-        - Beta [no implemented]
+        - Beta
-        - Gamma [no implemented]
+        - Gamma
+        - Weibull
+        - Exponential
+        - Log-Uniform
+        - Log-Triangular

 #.
 Sampling probability distributions and calculating the total equation.
    *Not Supported Yet*